mindstellar/Osclass/README.md

 - No errors when importing, installing and enabling a theme (tested with Bender Red).
 - No errors when importing, installing and enabling a language (tested with Czech).
 - No errors when importing, installing and enabling a location (tested with Croatia) - location page should point to tools -> import (not sure yet).
-- No errors when an automatic or manual cron is triggered.
+- No errors when an automatic or manual cron is triggered (removed auto-upgrade).

 # Osclass